msubair/simple-expenses-monitor/README.md

-# simple-expenses-monitor
+# Simple Expenses Monitor

-Simple Expenses Monitor
+Learning by doing, create simple-expenses-monitor ~ web application using NodeJS, ExpressJS, PostgreSQL for backend and AngularJS for frontend.